voicebase/voicebase-docs/docs/how-to-guides/voicemail.md

 }
 ```

+## Sample configuration for Voicemail with a callback endpoint receiving plain text

 You may want a callback just with the text transcript.
 In this case, you should use a PUT operation to a unique URL that is associated with the recording on your system and the endpoint must accept content type "text/plain"

-## Example Configuration for Voicemail with a callback endpoint receiving plain text
 ```json
 {
    "knowledge": {